sjadams5331/MedNet-Enterprise-Lab/02-MedNet-FileServer/06-storage-and-quotas.md

 The result is two independent layers, each doing one job: **ACLs control who can access a share**; **primary group ownership controls whose quota the files count against**.
 Neither layer depends on or interferes with the other.

-> **Limitation — `clinical/shared-clinical`:** this subdirectory is accessible by three separate clinical groups (`clinical-physicians`, `clinical-nursing`, `clinical-pharmacy`).
+> **Note:** The `clinical/shared-clinical` subdirectory is accessible by three separate clinical groups (`clinical-physicians`, `clinical-nursing`, `clinical-pharmacy`).
 Linux group quotas can only charge usage against one primary group per file, so there's no clean way to quota a genuinely multi-group folder at the department level.
-It was deliberately left out of the primary-group reassignment rather than forcing an arbitrary single-group answer — a real constraint of Linux's quota model, not an oversight.
+It was deliberately left out of the primary-group reassignment rather than forcing an arbitrary single-group answer, a real constraint of Linux's quota model, not an oversight.

 ### Setting Limits

-Limits were differentiated by realistic department storage weight — Clinical carries the heaviest load (records, imaging references), Administrative and IT sit in the middle, and Shared stays intentionally small as a lightweight cross-department space rather than a bulk-storage destination:
+Limits were differentiated by realistic department storage weight: Clinical carries the heaviest load (records, imaging references), Administrative and IT sit in the middle, and Shared stays intentionally small as a lightweight cross-department space rather than a bulk-storage destination:

 | Group | Soft Limit | Hard Limit |
 |---|---|---|